antagon/TCHunt-ng/README.md

 # TCHunt-ng

 TCHunt-ng attempts to reveal encrypted files stored on a filesystem.
-The program is successful in revealing **TrueCrypt/VeraCrypt** containers, **EncFS** encrypted files, **PGP/GPG** messages (and keys) and most likely other files.
+The program is successful in finding **TrueCrypt/VeraCrypt** containers, **EncFS** encrypted files, **PGP/GPG** messages (and keys), and other files made up of random data.
 The code is based on ideas laid out in the project of *Stephen Judge* named *TCHunt*, hence the name.
-The original code has aged badly, having unnecessary dependencies and unfixed bugs; a rewrite that would allow easier portability seemed like a good idea.
+The original code has aged badly, having unnecessary dependencies and unfixed bugs; a rewrite seemed like a good idea.

 TCHunt-ng is a free software licensed under **GPLv3**.